Na'vi Translator

 What Is Na'vi?

 Na'vi is the language of the Na'vi people in James Cameron's Avatar films, spoken by the blue-skinned inhabitants of Pandora.
-It's a fully constructed language built by linguist Paul Frommer, who developed a real grammar system, phonology, and na'vi language dictionary that now covers thousands of documented words.
+It is a fully constructed language built by Paul Frommer, with its own grammar, sound system, and a known vocabulary that now covers thousands of words.

 The language of the na'vi has features that set it apart from most constructed languages.
 It uses infixes embedded inside verb roots, has a flexible word order because case is marked on nouns, and includes ejective consonants like px, tx, and kx that don't exist in English.
 The na'vi alphabet is written using the Latin script, making it accessible even though the sounds take practice.

-This navi translator and navi dictionary lets you translate na'vi phrases, look up na'vi words, and explore the language without needing to study Frommer's full grammar.
+Use Na'vi to translate phrases, look up words, and explore the language without needing to study Frommer's full grammar.
 For another fictional language from a sci-fi film, the Huttese Translator covers the language Jabba the Hutt speaks in Star Wars.

 - Type or paste English into the left box to translate na'vi from your text